Morecambe F.C.: 1920–2007: Non-League

-2005–11: The Sammy McIlroy Era

 In November 2005, Jim Harvey suffered a heart attack during a league game at Christie Park against Cambridge United.
 The club quickly declared the appointment of a caretaker manager, Sammy McIlroy, a long-time friend of Harvey.
 After McIlroy's initial three-month stint as caretaker expired, he was given the job for the remainder of the season with Harvey expected to return on its closure.
-However, on his first day back as manager of Morecambe, Harvey was sacked by the club and McIlroy was appointed as permanent manager with Mark Lillis as his assistant.
-This caused a feud between long-time friends Harvey and McIlroy which has not been reconciled to this day.
+However, on his first day back as manager of Morecambe, Harvey was sacked by the club and McIlroy was appointed as permanent manager.

 In the absence of Harvey, Morecambe reached the Conference play-offs.
 They lost to Hereford 4–3 on aggregate, but McIlroy was appointed on a permanent basis in May 2006.
-The following season, Morecambe were promoted to the Football League for the first time in their history after winning the Conference Playoff Final, beating Exeter City 2–1 at Wembley on 20 May 2007, in front of over 40,000 fans which followed their semi-final victory over York City.
+The following season, Morecambe were promoted to the Football League for the first time in their history after winning the Conference play-off final, beating Exeter City 2–1 at Wembley on 20 May 2007, in front of over 40,000 fans which followed their semi-final victory over York City.